 One of the dangers when writing a research questionnaire is not asking the right questions or providing enough answers to generate the data needed for the study.
 This may leave you with information you won’t be able to use, or worse, it could even lead your research in the wrong direction.
-The key to designing a valid questionnaire is to ensure that your questions are precise, targeted, and well-formulated.
+The key to designing a valid questionnaire analysis report is to ensure that your questions are precise, targeted, and well-formulated.

 1. Do use simple language.

 If you want to garner a positive response rate from your audience, you need to speak their language.
 It’s always important to use a clear vocabulary that allows you to convey your points effectively.
 Defining your target audience will also help you determine how questions must be formulated to ensure better communication.
 Some of the factors to consider include one’s age, education level, and familiarity with the topic.
 Be sure to conduct a separate study on your target respondents to discover what works and what doesn’t.

 Insert these questions at the beginning of your questionnaire.
 This is one way to filter respondents and determine whether their input will be valuable to your study.
 If you’re targeting students who are under a scholarship program, for example, you’ll start with a question that will influence the flow of your questionnaire.
 It doesn’t have to be too specific nor personal, as long as it provides enough information to profile respondents.